MicrosoftDocs/entra-docs/docs/architecture/ops-guide-auth.md

 ### Client application access policies

-Microsoft Intune Application Management (Mobile Application Management (MAM)) provides the ability to push data protection controls such as storage encryption, PIN, remote storage cleanup, and so on. to compatible client mobile applications such as Outlook Mobile.
+Microsoft Intune Application Management (MAM) provides the ability to push data protection controls such as storage encryption, PIN, remote storage cleanup, and so on. to compatible client mobile applications such as Outlook Mobile.
 In addition, Conditional Access policies can be created to [restrict access](~/identity/conditional-access/howto-policy-approved-app-or-app-protection.md) to cloud services such as Exchange Online from approved or compatible apps.

 If your employees install MAM-capable applications such as Office mobile apps to access corporate resources such as Exchange Online or SharePoint in Microsoft 365, and you also support BYOD (bring your own device), we recommend you deploy application MAM policies to manage the application configuration in personally owned devices without MDM enrollment and then update your Conditional Access policies to only allow access from MAM-capable clients.